Skip to main content

 The groundwater standards for dichlorodifluoromethane were adopted in Cycle 5 (1994).

-Dichlorodifluoromethane (Freon 12) is a chlorofluorocarbon (CFC) that is a commonly used refrigerant gas and propellant for insect aerosol bombs.
-Animal studies have shown that dichlorodifluoromethane exposure can affect body weight.
+Dichlorodifluoromethane (Freon 12) is a commonly used as a refrigerant and ingredient in insect aerosol bombs.
+Studies have shown that exposure to high levels of dichlorodifluoromethane can affect body weight.

 1,1-Dichloroethane